 2.5.2 Tier 2 Vintage Rate

-BPA shall determine the applicable Tier 2 Vintage Rate in accordance with the PRDM and applicable Wholesale Power Rate Schedules and GRSPs.
+BPA shall determine the applicable Tier 2 Vintage Rate in accordance with the PRDM and applicable Power Rate Schedules and GRSPs.
 BPA will restate in the Statement of Intent the applicable Tier 2 Vintage Rate for the Vintage Resource.

 2.5.3 BPA Acquisition of Vintage Resource